ITV News: Election coverage

+The 2012 American presidential election was held on Tuesday 6 November 2012.
+Alistair Stewart hosted overnight coverage of the results from 23:35 to 06:00.
+Teams of correspondents in the UK and the US were providing updates throughout the night.

 The 2015 UK general election was held on Thursday 7 May 2015.
 Tom Bradby and Julie Etchingham anchored ITV's coverage of the results from the main ITV News studio at ITN from 21:55 on Thursday 7 May and continued through the night until 06:00 on Friday 8 May 2015.
 They were joined in the studio by election analysts Professor Colin Rallings and Professor Jane Green.
 Nina Hossain presented live from the "Opinion Room" at ITN where journalists, bloggers, politicians and experts gave their view on the results of the election.
 From the "Opinion Room", viewers could contact the programme via Facebook and Twitter to give their views and opinions.
 UTV in Northern Ireland and STV in Scotland provided their own overnight coverage of the election results in their region from their main studios in Belfast and Glasgow, dipping in and out of the ITV news coverage during the night.
 The rest of the UK had regular regional news opt outs from their own local ITV News programmes during the overnight coverage on ITV.

 At 06:00 on Friday 8 May 2015, ITV's breakfast programme Good Morning Britain aired their first election coverage special on ITV, Good Morning Britain having only launched in the spring of 2014.
 Hosts Susanna Reid and Ben Shephard were joined by Tom Bradby for breakfast coverage of the results.
 At 09:25 ITV News resumed with their own coverage of the results with Alastair Stewart and Julie Etchingham at their anchor desks until late afternoon on ITV.
 During the course of the day there were regular regional news opt outs, with UTV and STV providing more extensive coverage of the election results in their own region.